antmicro/grabthecam/README.md

 The library provides low-level access to all camera properties with the convenience of high-level API.
 Its capabilities include:

-- managing the camera properties using ioctl codes
+- camera properties management using ioctl codes
-- configuring the frame format
+- frame format configuration
-- fetching frames (also to the specific location in memory)
+- frame fetching (also to the specific location in memory)
-- preprocessing raw frames
+- raw frame preprocessing
 - saving camera configuration to file

 ## Building the project

-The project requires:
+Project requirements:

 * [OpenCV](https://opencv.org/releases/) library
 * [RapidJSON](https://rapidjson.org/) library